-- 8.1 When a pupil frequently misses school for medical reasons, medical services may be consulted, including the school nurse service and appointment cards will need to be provided. - 8.3 Where necessary, a referral will be made so that an evaluation of the pupil's health and educational needs can be made.
+8.1 When a pupil frequently misses school for medical reasons, medical services may be consulted, including the school nurse service and appointment cards or other evidence may be requested.

+8.3 Where necessary, a referral will be made so that an evaluation of the pupil's health and educational needs can be made.